liamwalsh1980/Milestone-Project-2/TESTING.md

 What would be received based on the above example via EmailJS
 ![Image template](assets/images/readme/testing/issues/email-received.png)

 * I decided to signup to a new EmailJS account with a new gmail account.
-I then re-developed the email template on EmailJS and assigned the new API key user ID (user_72YpepHSLHlF3N4Wn6Vnw) within the feedback.html page and the new service ID (gmail) within the sendEmail.js file.
+I then re-developed the email template on the new EmailJS account and assigned a new API key user ID (user_72YpepHSLHlF3N4Wn6Vnw) within the feedback.html page and a new service ID (gmail) within the sendEmail.js file.

 * I then tested the feedback form and all worked perfectly.